-Last but not least, rosewater also slows down the aging process.
-The antioxidants in rosewater help to protect the skin from the free radical damage, maintaining healthy skin, and giving you a fresh youthful glow!
+Hydrosols also slow down the aging process, protect our skin from the free radical damage, maintaining healthy skin, and giving you a fresh youthful glow!

 Useful for a number of things, aloe vera actually may be the first thing you think of when you think summer skin care.
 True, aloe is a very beneficial ingredient to keep in your natural cupboard.
 My favorite way to use aloe is to add it to light summer lotions and body mists such as this one.

 Anyway, aloe vera slows down the aging process, it has excellent anti-inflammatory properties, reduces oxidative stress, and boosts the healing process of the skin.

 Did you know that aloe vera has been supposedly used for more than 6,000 years already?
 Who am I to deny history!
 This one is a definite must in my cooling body mist.